We are pleased to announce that we are once again offering VNS therapy for dogs.

 Which dogs can have VNS therapy?

 Dogs need to be referred by their vet for VNS assessment.
-We can implant these devices in any dog that has been diagnosed with epilepsy following appropriate confirmation of seizures, blood samples and an MRI (Magnetic Resonance Imaging) scan of the brain.
+We can implant these devices in any dog that can tolerate wearing a collar and has been diagnosed with epilepsy following appropriate confirmation of seizures, blood samples and an MRI (Magnetic Resonance Imaging) scan of the brain.

 What does VNS surgery involve?